Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Conclusion

-However when the dipole asymmetry is resonant with the cavity, the dipole dynamics can be revitalized.
-Here the dipole dynamics is dominated by cavity assisted tunnelling, where the dipole can resonantly tunnel from one well to the other by releasing multiple photons.
+When the dipole asymmetry is resonant with the cavity, the dipole dynamics is revitalized, by a cavity assisted tunnelling, where the dipole resonantly tunnels from one well to the other by releasing multiple photons.
 Since photons can then relax out of the cavity, this process gives an effective relaxation channel also for the dipole.

-After establishing a connection with the Franck-Condon physics of electronic transport through a molecular dot\cite{Andreev_PhysRevB.74.205438, Valmorra2021_natCom_Vacuum_field_induced_transport}, we commented on the possibility of extending this non-linear resonant process to a multi-well dipole.
+After showing that these phenomenon can be observed indirectly from the cavity transmission or the dipole impedance, we highlight a link to the Franck-Condon physics of electronic transport through a molecular dot\cite{Andreev_PhysRevB.74.205438, Valmorra2021_natCom_Vacuum_field_induced_transport}.

+At the end, we commented on the possibility of extending this non-linear resonant processes to a multi-well dipole.
 A simple toy model to describe this situation is provided by the extended Dicke model, introduced originally to study a multiple qubit ultrastrongly coupled to a single LC cavity \cite{Tuomas_PhysRevA.94.033850,DeBernardis_PhysRevA.97.043820}.
 From this setup is clear that the USC resonant tunnel dynamics can affect also a multi-well system, giving rise to a resonant cascaded multi-photon process.
-We argue that this cascaded effect could be observed in cavity modified transport experiments with multiple electronic quantum dots, or in supercunding circuit devices with only minor modifications of the already existing platforms \cite{yoshihara_circuitQED_beyond_USC2017, Valmorra2021_natCom_Vacuum_field_induced_transport}.
+We argue that this cascaded effect could be observed in cavity modified transport experiments with multiple electronic quantum dots, or in superconducting circuit devices with only minor modifications of the already existing platforms \cite{yoshihara_circuitQED_beyond_USC2017, Valmorra2021_natCom_Vacuum_field_induced_transport}.
 This suggests that these findings could thus provide an interesting playground to study an implementation for cascaded-laser electronic devices operating in the USC regime in GHz or THz range.

-\acknowledgements We thanks Gianluca Rastelli, Iacopo Carusotto, Peter Rabl, Alberto Biella, Fabrizio Minganti, Alberto Nardin and Gian Marcello Andolina for very helpful and insightful discussions.
+\acknowledgements We thanks Gianluca Rastelli, Iacopo Carusotto, Peter Rabl, Alberto Biella, Fabrizio Minganti, Alberto Nardin, Gian Marcello Andolina Luca Giacomelli for very helpful and insightful discussions.
 We acknowledge financial support from the Provincia Autonoma di Trento from the Q@TN initiative.